 Who We Are

-Governed by an Executive Committee of 6 local elected officials and 1 member at large, the YVCOG is a membership organization that is funded by Federal, State, local resources, member dues, and professional service contracts.
+The Yakima Valley Conference of Governments: Governed by an Executive Committee of 6 local elected officials and 1 member at large, YVCOG is a membership organization that is funded by Federal, State, local resources, member dues, and professional service contracts.
 Founded in 1966, the YVCOG provides a forum for our members to address regional issues for 14 cities and Yakima County.
 We are a regional agency with the ability to conduct any activity that can be legally assigned or contracted to perform projects of mutual concern under the Interlocal Cooperation Act.

 What We Do